-Included in pipeline transportation fees for the three months ended March 31, 2011 and 2010 are fees charged to Morgan Stanley Capital Group of approximately \$0.4 million and \$0.4 million, respectively, and TransMontaigne Inc. of approximately \$0.6 million and \$0.7 million, respectively.
+Included in pipeline transportation fees for the three months ended June 30, 2011 and 2010 are fees charged to Morgan Stanley Capital Group of approximately \$0.5 million and \$0.6 million, respectively, and TransMontaigne Inc. of approximately \$0.7 million and \$0.6 million, respectively.

 Management Fees and Reimbursed Costs.
 We manage and operate for a major oil company certain tank capacity at our Port Everglades (South) terminal and receive reimbursement of their proportionate share of operating and maintenance costs.
 We manage and operate for an affiliate of Mexico's state-owned petroleum company a bi-directional products pipeline connected to our Brownsville, Texas terminal facility and receive a management fee and reimbursement of costs.
-Prior to April 27, 2010, we also managed and operated for another major oil company two terminals that are adjacent to our Collins and Bainbridge terminals and received a reimbursement of their proportionate share of operating and maintenance costs.
-On April 27, 2010, we purchased these terminals.
+Effective as of April 1, 2011, we entered into the Frontera Brownsville LLC joint venture.
+We manage and operate the joint venture and receive a management fee based on our costs incurred.
+Prior to April 27, 2010, we also managed and operated for another major oil company two terminals that are adjacent to our Southeast facilities and received a reimbursement of their proportionate share of operating and maintenance costs.
+On April 27, 2010, we purchased the two terminals that were adjacent to our Southeast facilities.
 The management fees and reimbursed costs by business segments were as follows (in thousands):

-Management Fees and Reimbursed Costs by Business Segment
+Management Fees and Reimbursed Costs by Consolidated Business Segment